Kristina Penickova: Early life

+Career

-Junior career
+Junior years

 In October 2022, Penickova made her ITF Juniors debut at the J60 event in Arequipa, where she reached the final.
 In February 2023, she and her sister reached the doubles semifinals of the Petits As.
 Later that year, she competed in the girls' 14&U singles tournament of the Wimbledon Championships and was selected to represent the United States at the ITF World Junior Championship in Prostějov.
 In September 2023, she and her sister reached the girls' doubles quarterfinals of the US Open.

 In April 2024, she won the J300 Sarawak Cup in Kuching as the top seed.
 The following month, unseeded at the French Open, she reached the girls' singles semifinals with wins over Emily Sartz-Lunde, Iva Ivanova, Mia Pohánková, and Rose Marie Nijkamp.
 Later that year, she and her sister participated in the Garden Cup, an exhibition at Madison Square Garden.
 She also represented the United States at the Junior Billie Jean King Cup and won the title with Tyra Caterina Grant and Julieta Pareja.

 In January 2025, she reached both the girls' singles and doubles finals of the Australian Open; she was the first American to reach the girls' singles final of the tournament since 2012.
 In the doubles final, she and her sister won in straight sets against Emerson Jones and Hannah Klugman.
 She lost the singles final to Wakana Sonobe.
 At the French Open, she and her sister reached the girls' doubles semifinals.
 At Wimbledon, she and Vendula Valdmannová won the girls' doubles title, defeating compatriots Thea Frodin and Julieta Pareja in the final.
 The following month, she paired with Frodin to win the girls' doubles title at the USTA Girls 18s National Championships in San Diego.
 Later that year, she finished runner-up at the ITF Junior Finals in Chengdu.

-Professional career
+Professional

 In August 2024, Penickova received a wildcard into the women's singles qualifying competition of the US Open, but lost in the first round.
-In March 2025, she received a wildcard into the qualifying competition of the Indian Wells Open.
+In March 2025, she received a wildcard into the qualifying of the Indian Wells Open.
 Two months later, she reached her first professional singles and doubles finals at the W15 Magic Hotel Tours series in Monastir.
-In doubles, she and her sister won the title over Arina Arifullina and Inês Murta.
+In doubles, she and her sister won the title defeating Arina Arifullina and Inês Murta in the final.
 In singles, she lost to Laïa Petretic.